 Community Action Food Pantry Services RE: Possible Funding Source – Community Action responded to questions saying that it needs $40,000 per year to keep the West County Food Pantry open.
 They also said that the other communities that use the pantry have never been asked to help with funding.
 It was noted that 48% of the users are from towns other than Shelburne or Buckland.
 It was assumed that many of the other towns have no way of funding the pantry.
 Andrew asked if Shelburne was planning to use the CDBG program in the future.
 Linda Overing is willing to come to a meeting to discuss that, but the town would need to have a project ready to go.
 A motion was made by Andrew to place an article on the town meeting warrant saying that Shelburne will fund the West County Food Pantry for up to $20,000 as matched by the town of Buckland.
 This was seconded by Tricia.
 Roll call vote: Tricia – yes; Andrew – yes; Rick – yes.
 Motion passed 3-0-0.

 Ted Harvey, FRCOG RE: FY’26 Rural Downtown Coordinator Pilot Project – Agreed $2,000 Allocation for Buckland and Shelburne – It had been asked that the project be extended from 12 to 18 months.
 That seemed reasonable.
 Shelburne was asked to provide an additional $4,000.
 Since the Shelburne Falls business district spans two towns, it was felt that Buckland and Shelburne should each contribute $2,000 to the project.
 Buckland has agreed to this plan.
-A motion was put forth by Andrew to support the Rural Downtown Coordinator Pilot Project for 18 months and allocate an additional sum of up to $2,000 as matched by the town of Buckland.
+A motion was put forth by Andrew to support the Rural Downtown Coordinator Pilot Project for 18 months and allocate up to $2,000 as matched by the town of Buckland.
 This was seconded by Tricia.
 Roll call vote: Tricia – yes; Andrew – yes; Rick – yes.
 Motion passed 3-0-0.

 Overtime Policy Discussion – It was Terry’s understanding that this discussion would be paused until Andrew had spoken with Jeff Johnston.
 Andrew has had the conversation and there is no change to Jeff’s proposal for an eight-hour overtime policy.
 Andrew said he had previously voted both for and against such a policy and would not be willing to vote again.
 Rick said he saw no reason to change the current 40-hour overtime policy and would not support any changes.
 Tricia was in favor of overtime after an eight-hour work day.
 The policy has to be for all employees, not just the highway department.
 In reality, only the highway and police departments would be affected.
 A motion was made by Tricia to allow town employees to get over time after eight hours of work in one day.
 This was seconded by Rick.
 Roll call vote: Tricia – yes; Andrew – abstain; Rick – no. Motion failed 1-1-1.